JelleThesis01/AMM-Thesis/README.md

 # AMM-Thesis
-In here I post the code used in my thesis about Automated Market Makers (Uniswap v2/v3)
+In here I post the code used in my thesis about automated market makers (Uniswap v2/v3).
+Under the different branches the code for Excel, Stata and Python can be downloaded